 - Jointly Offered With:

 - Special Comments:

 The use of personal laptops to follow along is strongly encouraged.
 A time restricted free version of the software is available.
+A limited number of laptops are available during class to be shared when needed.
 Replaces course Spatial Analysis and GIS 1, 140.662.
 Do not take the course if you have completed 140.662.
-This course will be offered for 3 days in Barcelona.
-Students must physically be in Barcelona to participate.